cyrusobrien/cyrusobrien/_pages/photos.md

                 <div class="item">
 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/FF4_2.jpg" alt="Slide 10" />
                 <div class="carousel-caption">
                    <p>I found this picture in the archives with no explanation or location, but was probably taken near Florida Correctional Facility in Lowell, Florida.
-As prisoners of the Florida Department of Corrections, women were required to wear dresses and most worked in the garment shop, sewing uniforms for male prisoners and staff well as their fellow female prisoners.
-At the time this image was taken, the official song of FCI Lowell ("A Bridge over Troubled Waters") contained the lines, “Nothing is impossible when you put your trust in God; Nothing is impossible when you’re trusting in His Word.”</p>
+As prisoners of the Florida Department of Corrections, women were required to wear dresses and most worked in the garment shop, sewing uniforms for male prisoners, prison staff, and their fellow women prisoners.
+At the time this image was taken, the official song of FCI Lowell ("A Bridge over Troubled Waters") contained the lines, “Nothing is impossible when you put your trust in God/ Nothing is impossible when you’re trusting in His Word.”</p>
                  </div>
                  </div>
    <div class="item">
 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/swampcartoon.jpg" alt="Slide 11" />
                 <div class="carousel-caption">
-                   <p>Florida prisons had a lot of "Troubled Waters" as most were built in swamps.
+                   <p>Florida prisons had a lot of "Troubled Waters" as most were built in or near swamps.
 Far from municipal infrastructures, providing clean drinking water and adequate sewage has always been a problem.
 During my ethnographic fieldwork in 2015 and 2016, prison staff would announce on what felt like a bi-weekly basis that it wasn't safe to drink the water.</p>
                  </div>
                  </div>
 <div class="item">
 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/beardcartoon.jpg" alt="Slide 12" />
                 <div class="carousel-caption">
                    <p>Facial hair has long been an issue of contention in Florida prisons.
 Until the 2015 U.S. Supreme Court decision in <i>Holt v.
-Hobbs</i> Florida prisoners were subject to solitary confinement and forced shaving if they refused to shave.
+Hobbs</i> Florida prisoners were subject to solitary confinement if they refused to shave.
 I was conducting my fieldwork when the Supreme Court invalidated prohibitions on facial hair and, within a few weeks, it seemed that the majority of prisoners had beards.
-The warden still required prisoners to shave their necks because he "didn't want [them] looking like winos."
+The warden still required prisoners to shave their necks because, according to prisoners I spoke with, he "didn't want [them] looking like winos."
 This 1977 cartoon from the <i>Starke Reality II</i> (Volume II, p.
 11) mocks the prison system's antiquated idea that professionalization was incompatible with facial hair. </p>
                  </div>
                  </div>
 <div class="item">